DanialArab/SQL/README.md

 - SQL_Theoretical_Points.ipynb contains all of the notes I took from the course videos.
 - Leetcode_Database_Questions.ipynb contains my solutions to the Leetcode - database questions using SQL.

-The following functions need to be executed to generate the databases in the MySQL server:
+The following functions need to be executed to generate the databases in the MySQL server using SQL Schema of the Leetcode questions:

     import os
     import pymysql